 Michael did his undergraduate studies at George Washington University in Washington, DC.
 He was active at the university radio station WRGW as an on-air personality, eventually becoming the Assistant Station Manager during his senior year.

 Although he continued his interest in radio, both as a listener and as an amateur historian, dental school and a subsequent 40-year career as well as familial obligations sidetracked his participatory desires.
-That is, until Michael was able to turn an unfortunate accident in to a serendipitous opportunity.
+That is until Michael was able to turn an unfortunate accident into a serendipitous opportunity.
 In 2009, he was on his roof fixing his Sirius/XM antenna when the ladder supporting him, with insufficient security of its own, came down with him still on it.
-He suffered multiple fractures of his right foot, heel, ankle and leg.
+He suffered multiple fractures of his right foot, heel, ankle, and leg.
 His injuries kept him out of work for five months.
 But inactivity and shpilkes (an ability to sit still) led him to apply to take courses at a local college, SUNY Old Westbury, in Westbury, LI, NY.

 His application was accepted and he became a student once again.
-At the college, he applied do a show at the college radio station, web-based OWWR (Old Westbury Web Radio).
+At the college, he applied to do a show at the college radio station, web-based OWWR (Old Westbury Web Radio).
 His audition was accepted and he became Michael The Molar Maven.
 He calls his show St. James Infirmary and it “webs” live every Friday afternoon, 1:00 PM – 4:00 PM Eastern Time.
-The show is in its 10 th year.
+The show is in its 10th year.
 He cites as his radio influences as Pete Fornatale, Jonathan Schwartz, Vin Scelsa, Jonathan “Weasel” Gilbert (WHFS, Bethesda, MD) and talk show host, John A. Gambling.